malindasuhash/malindasuhash.github.io/_drafts/2020-04-15-design-presentation.md

 The **technology** is an interesting factor to consider early on.
 I think there is no harm considering the existing technology stack as the cost could increase if plethora of technologies are introduced.

 ## Solution options
-Once the motivations are laid bare, the phase is to consider solution options.
-This is the **rubber-meet-the-road** moment where you'll make yourself available to the client by using the theory, pratice and experience.
+Once the motivations are disussed, the next phase is to consider solution options.
+This is the **rubber-meet-the-road** moment where you'll make yourself available to the client by using your theory, pratice and experience to ensure clients intentions are met.

 ![rubber](/assets/presentation/road.jpg)